speechly/docs/README.md

 ## Automatic page generation with `./build-docs.sh`

-Fetches data from other sources (e.g. GitHub repositories) and modifies the content for Docs.
-The pages are modified "in place", so you can check the diffs with `git status` and `git diff` before committing and pushing.
+Fetches docs content from other sources (e.g. GitHub repositories) and transforms it to Speechly Docs pages.
+The page files are modified "in place", so you can check the diffs with `git status` and `git diff` before committing and pushing.

 ### Generated pages

-- content/client-libraries/react/ui-components
+- `content/client-libraries/react/ui-components`

 Requires a Unix-like environment with `bash`, `curl` and `cat` commands.